Argentine black and white tegu: As household pets

-When black and white tegu are kept as pets, they can be fed proteins, fruits, and vegetables.
-Some examples of proteins that they can be fed are live bugs such as meal and horn worms, dubia roaches, and crickets.
-Other sources of protein include canned insects, scrambled or hard boiled eggs, snails, ducklings, chicks, boiled organ meats, shrimp, mice, or rats that are either alive or have been previously frozen and then thawed.
-The black and white tegu may be fed fruits and vegetables as well.
-For example, they can be fed berries such as strawberries, raspberries, and blueberries.
-They can also be fed bananas, apples, kiwis, pears, pumpkins, melons, peas, squash, apricots, mangos, figs, papaya, cantaloupe, and grapes.

 Blue tegu

 The blue tegu is a variant known for its light blue coloration, which is most intense and vivid in the adult males.
-Even immature animals can be easily distinguished from other mostly black and white tegus by the "singe mark" on their nose.
-They are among the more suitable tegus for pets and can be easily tamed but, in the wild, will either try to run away or react aggressively if provoked.
-There is much controversy about the correct scientific classification of this animal.
+Even immature animals can be easily distinguished from other tegus – mostly black and white – by the "singe mark" on their noses.
+They are among the more suitable tegus for pets and can be easily tamed, but in the wild, they either try to run away or react aggressively if provoked.

+The scientific classification of the blue tegu is contentious.
 Large-scale taxon sampling of the teiids has not led to any strong resolutions based on morphological and genetic data; the majority of data about the blue tegu comes from hobbyists.
-Some believe it is a mutation of the Argentine black and white tegu, while others, including the original importer, believe it is sufficiently different to have its own classification.
+Some believe it is a mutation of the Argentine black and white tegu, while others, including the original importer, believe it is sufficiently different to classified as its own species, or a subspecies.
 The first blue tegu to be exported from South America was in a wholesale shipment of tegus from Colombia.